SamTomack/ReallyLongInt/README.md

 # ReallyLongInt

-This is a class of arbitrarily large integers with basic arithmetic operations implemented using only recursion.
+This is a class of arbitrarily long integers with basic arithmetic operations implemented using recursion only.
+This was originally for a school project.